michelleclar/note/README.md

 > Need JDK 21
 > Modify db config
 > For sensitive configurations, you can create a .env file in the project directory.
 Refer to this link for configuration details: https://quarkus.io/guides/config.
+> Currently AI has only integrated ollama.
+If you want to use ollama, you need have ollama service (Arch Linux Run command: yay -S ollama)

 ```
 -- Currently required configurations for development.